TAG - website TPM_Members-14-Edited-217.jpg

 (202) 204-8482

 Todd Gluckman practices civil rights litigation and has focused on disability discrimination.
-He has also developed an expertise in class certification and attorneys’ fees disputes in civil rights fee-shifting cases.
+He has also developed an expertise in class certification, attorneys’ fees disputes in civil rights fee-shifting cases, and open government (Freedom of Information Act) issues.

 Mr. Gluckman graduated from Cornell University Law School, with honors, in 2005.
 Following law school, he clerked for Judge Frederick J. Martone of the United States District Court for the District of Arizona.
 He then worked as a commercial litigator at White & Case LLP, where he focused on complex contract and fraud disputes and maintained an active pro bono practice.
 He joined Terris, Pravlik & Millian as an associate in 2011 and became a partner in 2015.